Leave this site

 Compliance with this protocol and any governing policy is mandatory.
 This protocol is not, nor is it intended to be, contractual.

 3.1 Police officers and members of the Special Constabulary have a duty to serve the public and the needs of the people in the counties of Essex and Kent.
 However, on occasion, an individual’s performance and/or attendance may become unsatisfactory for a variety of reasons, in which case line managers should demonstrate that they have considered supportive interventions such as management action, and informal development planning before any formal unsatisfactory performance procedures are instigated.
 Where such supportive management action does not result in an improvement, then formal action through use of the Police (Performance) Regulations 2020 may be appropriate.
 Home Office guidance states that the underlying principle of these procedures is to provide a fair, open and proportionate method of dealing with performance and attendance issues and to encourage a culture of learning and development for individuals and the organisation.
-Advice, guidance and support in respect of management action or formal procedures is available from the performance improvement unit, an HR Adviser, or HR Partner.
-An officer subject to unsatisfactory performance procedures should be reminded that he/she is entitled to be accompanied to any meeting under the performance regulations by a police friend.
-It should be noted that in the context of this protocol, management action describes action taken by managers to deal with unsatisfactory performance or attendance issues in the light of their knowledge of the individual and the circumstances giving rise to the concerns, as set out in the Home Office guidance at 3.33.
-This is distinct from management action to address misconduct, as set out in the Home Office guidance at 2.140.
+Advice, guidance and support in respect of management action or formal procedures is available from the performance Improvement Unit.
+An officer subject to unsatisfactory performance procedures should be reminded that they are entitled to be accompanied to any meeting under the performance regulations by a police friend.
+It should be noted that in the context of this protocol, management action describes action taken by managers to deal with unsatisfactory performance or attendance issues in the light of their knowledge of the individual and the circumstances giving rise to the concerns.

 3.2 All performance and attendance matters should be handled in a timely manner while maintaining confidence in the process.
 Both management action and formal performance and attendance procedures should be applied fairly in both a non-discriminatory and non-adversarial way and matters must be handled in the strictest confidence by the organisation, the officer and all other parties involved.